sass/node-sass/README.md

 * In the case that both `file` and `data` options are set, node-sass will only attempt to honour the `file` directive.

+## Brackets extension

+[@jasonsanjose](https://github.com/jasonsanjose) has created a [Brackets](http://brackets.io) extension based on node-sass: <https://github.com/jasonsanjose/brackets-sass>.
+When editing Sass files, the extension compiles changes on save.
+The extension also integrates with Live Preview to show Sass changes in the browser without saving or compiling.

 ## Connect/Express middleware

 Recompile `.scss` files automatically for connect and express based http servers